SID MONTZ YOGA

 Curious at heart, Sid encourages students to get to know & honor their bodies where they are today.
 In his classes, Sid likes to guide students through an empowering, meditative and lighthearted practice, giving the students opportunities to deepen their connection to their body, mind and spirit.

-Sid teaches at and is part of the staff at Zen Yoga WeHo (West Hollywood, CA), M Power Yoga (New Orleans), Fitness SF (San Francisco).
+Sid teaches at and is part of the staff at Zen Yoga West Hollywood, M Power Yoga (New Orleans), & Fitness SF (San Francisco).
 He also offers private classes, pop up classes and workshops.